juj/fbcp-ili9341/README.md

 - The option `#define RUN_WITH_REALTIME_THREAD_PRIORITY` can be enabled to make the driver run at realtime process priority.
 This can lock up the system however, but still made available for advanced experimentation.

 - In `display.h` there is an option `#define TARGET_FRAME_RATE <number>`.
 Setting this to a smaller value, such as 30, will trade refresh rate to reduce CPU consumption.

+### Configuring touch screen and calibration

+In the 'util' folder, there is a calibration utility and a test utillity that assist with determining the 7 matrix parameters for calibration.
+Wth the tcCalibration utillity, you touch three points and the values are output to the console.
+These seven values are placed within a one-line file of just comma separated numbers and named '/etc/xpt2046.conf'.
+The ctTest program is a demo program showing cursor tracking with the pointing device on based on the driver-calibrated values.

 ### About Input Latency